Marga Flader and

 report on their visit of the projects in March and April 2019

-Nevertheless, many teachers of the Women’s Projects and a large delegation of teachers from our Education Centre, as well as the senior staff of all projects, came to a meeting at Mazar- e- Sharif.
+Many teachers of the Women’s Projects and a large delegation of teachers from our Education Centre, as well as the senior staff of all projects, came to a meeting at Mazar- e- Sharif.
 This way we got first-hand information about the development of our projects in and around Andkhoi.
 While a big number of refugees sought shelter in Ankhoi in December and January, and our staff was very active with emergency relief, most families had returned to Qurghan now.
 Our Women’s Centre was only closed briefly.
 Our head of the Women’s Centre saw even more women coming for visits than before.
-Here they can exchange news and talk freely about their problems with the Taliban.

 Both Women’s Centres run successfully, and a third centre for the northern district of Khancharbagh is being planned with enthusiasm.
 We and all women there only wait for the approval of Misereor to give financial support.
 Besides a lot of meetings and good talks with our staff we also had the opportunity to visit the 10 schools that will be involved in our “Capacity-Building-Project”.
 These schools have been built up by us throughout the last years.
 They have pupils from 1st until 12th grade, who are mostly trained in three shifts.
 From first to third grade, boys and girls attend class together, while the older girls and boys are in separate classes.
 No child is rejected and there are no tuition fees, so the schools are crowded with students.